thehoho/owo-boss-helper-discord-bot/README.md

 - Persists the selected cooldown channel and active watcher state across restarts.

 Made by Hassaan.

+## Credits

+Special thanks to **Pencilvester** for sharing the original exact-command parsing logic and the weapon/passive rarity ranges that helped form the foundation of the command generator.
+The project has since been substantially expanded, adapted, and integrated into this Discord bot.

 > This is an independent community project.
 It is not affiliated with Discord, OwO Bot, or NeonUtil.